Ho’ola ka wai ia Maui - He Moemoea (Water Restores Life to Maui - A Dream), 2025

 Cyanovisions (2019-2020)Cyanovisions is a transdisciplinary project combining video, installation, and bioart that explores deeper narratives related to human identity, symbiosis with other species, and our changing environment in an era of climate crisis.
 This project explores both real and speculative mutualisms between humans and cyanobacteria through cohabitation, environmental remediation, living prostheses, and beyond.
 Iterations of this project have been shown at Lux Aeterna, the special exhibition curated by Art Center Nabi for ISEA2019 in Gwangju, Korea, Intersections for Leonardo’s 50th Anniversary, the Imagine Science Film Festival, among others.

-Cyanovisions is a short speculative fiction film co-directed by Tiare Ribeaux and Jody Stillwater.
-Set in the indeterminate future, Cyanovisions highlights the entanglements and parallels between both humans and cyanobacteria, and their capacities to both create and destroy life.
+Cyanovisions is a short speculative fiction film set in the indeterminate future, Cyanovisions highlights the entanglements and parallels between both humans and cyanobacteria, and their capacities to both create and destroy life.
 Speculative mutualisms of the future are revealed showing humans living in symbiosis with cyanobacteria and other organisms in scenarios that are peaceful, provocative, and surreal.
 Iterations of this project have been shown at Lux Aeterna, the special exhibition curated by Art Center Nabi for ISEA2019 in Gwangju, Korea, Intersections for Leonardo’s 50th Anniversary, the Imagine Science Film Festival, and more.

 A short film and multi-site exhibition that took place across Hawai’i State Art Museum and Aupuni Space in 2022.
 Kānaka Maoli and O’ahu-based artists exhibited multimedia works that emphasized the sacredness of wai (water), and the rainforests that hold our watersheds.
 The short film Ulu Kupu portrays a performance of harvesting and processing plants/materials from the 'āina (land, all that feeds) and our connection to the land as extensions of our bodies.